Small Batch Dinner Rolls

 I love baking bread but certainly don’t do it often enough.

 Kneading homemade dough is therapeutic, but often times it requires patience.

 Patience for two rise times.
 Patience for kneading the dough.
 Patience for them to bake and cool slightly before diving in.

 However, the reward is worth it.
 Nothing beats eating fresh Small Batch Dinner Rolls from scratch.

-The dough actually doesn’t take long to make.
+The yeast dough actually doesn’t take long to make.
 Really most of the time is spent waiting.
 That means while it’s resting, you can finish prepping the rest of dinner.